Home page | More useful articles | Search for more information | Basic articles | Writing articles

 People suggest putting the word count on the first page; I think that information belongs in a cover letter along with the page count, but either way is fine.
 It looks a little better if you round off your word count.
 If your word processor does the word count for you, and you get a number such as 43,127 words, it's a good idea to just say "43,000 words."

-If your manuscript is intended to be a picture book or of similar length, send the entire manuscript; do not break it into pages with a few sentences each, as it would be in a book, just type it out as a story.
-If it's a chapter book, insert a page break at the end of the chapter, and start the next chapter a few lines (whatever looks good, but be consistent) down on the next page.
+If your manuscript is intended to be a picture book or magazine story, or of similar length in nonfiction, do not break it into pages with a few sentences each, as it would be in a book--just type it out as a story (unless, of course, the submissions guidelines you are following say otherwise).
+If it's a book with chapters, insert a page break at the end of each chapter, and start the next chapter a few lines (whatever looks good, but be consistent) down on the next page.
+In a query, you might send only the first or a few chapters, but if you've been asked for the entire manuscript, send it.

 Italics, Underlining, and Boldface

-In the days of the typewriter, underlining was used to indicate words that would properly be set in italics when a manuscript was actually typeset.
+In the days of the typewriter, underlining was used to indicate words, like book titles, that would properly be set in italics when a manuscript was actually typeset.
 Now, there's no reason not to italicize in the manuscript itself, and to use boldface, sparingly, for emphasis.
 Consult the Chicago Manual of Style for guidance in using italics and boldface; whatever you do, be consistent.
+And understand that when and if you reach the copy-editing stage, your publisher may ask you to follow their house style.

 Special Characters